Sjernarøyane

-Sjernarøyane is an island group in Stavanger municipality in Rogaland county, Norway.
+Sjernarøyane is an island group in Stavanger Municipality in Rogaland county, Norway.
 The islands are located in the Nedstrandsfjorden, west of the large island of Ombo and north of the large island of Finnøy.
 As of 2014, the islands were home to 365 residents.
-The islands were historically part of the municipality of Sjernarøy before merging into the municipality of Finnøy in 1965.
-Then in 2020, the islands were transferred to Stavanger municipality.
 The Aubøsund strait, which runs between the islands of Aubø and Bjergøy was a historically important trading post.